Affiliate links on SoundGuys may earn us a commission. Learn more.

 Should you buy the Audeze LCD-5?

 Generally, we recommend listening to any headphones before purchasing.
-In this case, if you’re seriously considering dropping some substantial cash on headphones, then you really ought to take any on your shortlist for an extended test drive.
-As alluded to at the outset, there really isn’t any set of headphones that can justify the asking price for the LCD-5.
-For a lower price, you could pick from over 99% of the headphones on the market right now, and there are plenty that can get close to this level of performance for considerably less outlay, you’ll just miss out on the prestige that goes with owning a high end flagship product.
+In this case, if you’re seriously considering dropping some substantial cash on headphones, you should take any on your shortlist for an extended test drive.
+As alluded to at the outset, there isn’t any set of headphones that can justify the asking price for the LCD-5.
+For a lower price, you could pick from over 99% of the headphones on the market right now, and there are plenty that can get close to this level of performance for considerably less outlay; you’ll just miss out on the prestige that goes with owning a high-end flagship product.

 What should you get instead of the Audeze LCD-5?